 All brief covers must indicate whether the appeal is to be argued or submitted without argument, and must include the name of the attorney designated to argue or submit the appeal.
 No more than 15 minutes is permitted per side.

 Much like the Appellate Division, First Department, the Appellate Term, First Department operates on a calendar system, whereby Appellants must perfect their appeals by a particular date in order to be placed on an upcoming term calendar.
-The 2019 calendar can be accessed by clicking HERE.
-The 2020 calendar has not yet been issued by the Appellate Term, First Department, but we will happily provide you with a copy of the calendar once it has been posted.
+The 2020 calendar can be accessed by clicking HERE.
 Oral argument for any particular term is held on two designated days during that calendar month.